IgniteUI/indigo-design-docfx/en/components/list.md

 | 10 Item        | An instance of a one-line/two-line list item                                                                                                                  |
 | 🌈 Background | Defines the background color of the list                                                                                                             |

-Now, you may insert additional headers or items either from the Sketch menu or simply by duplicating an existing one.
+Now, you may insert additional headers or items either from the menu or simply by duplicating an existing one.
 Always place items and headers one after another with consistent horizontal width and alignment, making sure there are no gaps between the items.

-> [!WARNING]
+## Using the List in Adobe XD

-> `Detach from Symbol` is only applicable to Sketch and destroying the symbol is not necessary in Adobe XD.
+In Adobe XD, after you drag one of the two List types on your artboard, if you need, you may insert additional headers or items simply by duplicating an existing one.
+We use the `Stack` and `Padding`, so when you add or remove list items, they align and distribute vertically automatically.
+To change an item's position in the list, you need to move its layer in the layers panel.
+Unlike in Sketch in Adobe XD destroying the symbol is not necessary.

 ## Additional Resources